Museum | Art Gallery | Cafe | Shops

 In 1970s, what started as a hostel for young and adventurous, and has evolved is a space that preserves, document and celebrates Art & Culture.

-The ambience of our venue is always the plus point your event/ exhibition can have.
-Our hall is more preferred by artists to showcase their artworks of all kinds.
+The ambiance of our venue is always the highlight of an event or exhibition.
+Our hall is favored by artists to showcase a wide variety of artworks.

 Taragaon’s open air venue is a unique space for your programs.
 With a capacity for 150 people, you can choose to make either floor or chair seating in the amphitheater.